pwhermanson/heyspex/docs/architecture/css-transitions-strategy.md

 - Can cause infinite loops during CSS compilation
 - Incompatible with Turbopack and modern build tools
 - Performance issues with TypeScript 5.9.2

+**⚠️ RECURRING ISSUE**: This problem has happened multiple times despite documentation.
+The most recent occurrence was after commit `caf605eb` when the problematic code was re-added to `src/app/globals.css`.

 ## Recommended Solutions